keerthanamurugaiyan/Interview-notes/Bootstrap.md

 **10. What is a Bootstrap modal and how do you use it?**

             A modal is a popup window that is displayed on top of the current page.
 You can create a modal using the modal class and trigger it with a button or link using data-toggle="modal" and data-target="#modalId" attributes

+**11. What is a navbar in Bootstrap?**

+        A navbar (navigation bar) in Bootstrap is a component that helps create a responsive navigation menu for a website.
+It typically contains links to different sections of the website, making it easy for users to navigate through the content.